FoodleBerlin/foodle/README.md

 - GraphQL CodeGen: Uses raw GraphQL queries to generates types (for our TypeScript code definitions) and react hooks to query our Server.
 - Apollo Client: Also used to query our Server (but will be removed soon since it does not offer the same type safety as Codegen hooks)
 - SCSS Modules: For component level styles
-- 7-1 SCSS Architecture: For global styles and utility classes.
+- 7-1 SCSS Architecture: For global styles and utility classes

 ### Authentication
 Currently we have authentication done through Google's OAuth process, facilitated by PassportJS and some ExpressJS routes.